 Once you receive transmission, you will be authorized to access explanatory teachings (Tri) on these practices and to do them on your own.
 Tara Mandala Online currently offers cutting-edge online programs to guide students in detail through each of the three practices.

-For personal guidance in your area, you can contact a local Tara Mandala Satellite Sangha.
+For personal guidance in your area, you can contact a local Tara Mandala Global Sangha.
 Tara Mandala also holds retreats on our 700-acre land.
 For a deeper connection to the lineage and in person retreat opportunities, please be sure to check out Tara Mandala Retreat Center’s schedule for our onsite offerings.

 Dana is a Pali word meaning “generosity.”
 There is no charge for this transmission event.
-You have an opportunity to offer dana directly to Lopön Chandra.
+You have an opportunity to offer dana directly to Dorje Lopön Chandra.
 This offering is optional, and NO ONE will be turned away for lack of funds.

 About Dorje Lopön Chandra Easton

 Dorje Lopön Chandra Easton, Buddhist teacher and translator, studied Buddhism and Tibetan language at the Library of Tibetan Works & Archives in Dharamsala, India, founded by H.H.
 Dalai Lama.
 She later received her degree from UCSB’s religious studies department at which time she co-translated Sublime Dharma, A Compilation of Two Texts on the Great Perfection, published by Vimala Publishing, 2012.
-From the very beginning of her Buddhist studies, Lopön Chandra recognized the profound need to bring forth the voice of the sacred feminine in Buddhist theory and practice.
+From the very beginning of her Buddhist studies, Dorje Lopön Chandra recognized the profound need to bring forth the voice of the sacred feminine in Buddhist theory and practice.
 Due to this, in 1999 during her first pregnancy, she met and then later began to study with Lama Tsultrim Allione, pioneering female Buddhist teacher, national best selling author, and founder of Tara Mandala Retreat Center.
-Lopön Chandra is the Assistant Spiritual Director and Lead Authorized Teacher at Tara Mandala Retreat Center.
+Dorje Lopön Chandra is the Assistant Spiritual Director and Lead Senior Teacher at Tara Mandala Retreat Center.
 She serves on the Tara Mandala Board of Trustees, develops programs and curricula for Tara Mandala, as well as teaches nationally and internationally.
-In September of 2015, during the final day of the White Dakini Drubchen, Lopön Chandra was enthroned as the Dorje Lopön (Vajra Teacher) of Tara Mandala under Lama Tsultrim Allione and given the name Lopön Yeshe Dawa Zangmo by H.E.
+In September of 2015, during the final day of the White Dakini Drubchen, Dorje Lopön Chandra was enthroned as the Dorje Lopön (Vajra Teacher) of Tara Mandala under Lama Tsultrim Allione and given the name Lopön Yeshe Dawa Zangmo by H.E.
 Gochen Tulku Sang-ngag Rinpoche who presided over the ceremony with Lama Tsultrim.
-Lopön Chandra has had the good fortune to study with many Tibetan and Western Buddhist teachers such as H.H.
+Dorje Lopön Chandra has had the good fortune to study with many Tibetan and Western Buddhist teachers such as H.H.
 Dalai Lama, H.H.
 Karmapa, Lama Tsultrim Allione, Tulku Sang-ngag Rinpoche, Jennifer Welwood, B. Alan Wallace, Gyatrul Rinpoche, Adzom Paylo Rinpoche, and Lama Pema Dorje.
-Lopön Chandra is currently on the Tara Mandala Bay Area coordinating committee, through which she teaches and organizes events in the San Francisco Bay Area.
+Dorje Lopön Chandra is currently on the Tara Mandala Bay Area coordinating committee, through which she teaches and organizes events in the San Francisco Bay Area.

 Study the Online Programs